Joystream/joystream-landing/testnets/rome/README.md

 #### Extrinsics

+##### Terminiantion
+Important to notice that its very deeply specified, where even the order of error triggering in scenarios with mulitple simultanous errors, is commited to up front, compared to a loser standard of saying that, if you have one of these problems, you will get at least one fo these errors,w hich would drop order.

 - **pre-condition:** first order predicate in the runtime state and the transaction paramters which must hold _exactly_ for transaction to be accepted. e.g. that proper person has isgned?
 - **post-condition**: first order predicate in the runtime state and the transaction parameters which must hold _exactly_ when the transaction is accepted.
 The value of state variable `X` _after_ a transaction is handled, is denoted by `X'`.
 Hence, as an example, the condition that an integer variable `foo` has been incremented after a transaction is captured by the following predicate: `foo' == foo + 1`.
 Notice that blockchain state, like event logs ands o on, are not part of this, hence they are not in post-condition. (perhaps change?).
 It is OK to use separately defined functions to define this predicate, but these cannot have side effects.